 Does Wisconsin offer a solar tax credit?

 Wisconsin doesn’t offer a state-specific solar tax credit.
-However, Wisconsin homeowners can qualify for the federal solar tax credit, which allows you to claim 30% of your system cost on your federal income taxes.
+However, Wisconsin homeowners who own their systems can qualify for the federal solar tax credit, which allows you to claim 30% of your upfront cost on your federal income taxes.

 How much does solar cost in Wisconsin?